Esoteric Expenditure – an inventory of Universal Medicine’s self-loving product range 2016Posted: July 25, 2016

 - Relationship and marital counselling

-- Legal fees – family law solicitors and family court costs, mediations separations, divorces, custody proceedings, delays and ditherings by Universal Law solicitors Cameron Bell & Paula Fletcher, challenges to bequests and baseless AVOs.
-Anything up to and over $100,000 +
+- Legal fees – family law solicitors and family court costs, mediations separations, divorces, custody proceedings, delays and ditherings by Universal Law solicitors Cameron Bell & Paula Fletcher, challenges to bequests and baseless AVOs. $the sky is the limit+

 - Medicare and charity rorts that cost tax payers.
 Cost to tax payers of hundreds of vexatious complaints to police, ACCC and AHPRA.
 Tax dollars spent by social services, Medicare, Legal Aid and the family court dealing with the damage. $millions